shirsakm/nightlio/README.md

 ### Why Nightlio?

-Nightlio was inspired by great mood-tracking apps like Daylio, but born out of frustration with aggressive subscription models, paywalls, and a lack of cross-platform access.
+Nightlio was inspired by awesome mood-tracking apps like Daylio, but born out of frustration with aggressive subscription models, paywalls, and a lack of cross-platform access.
 I wanted a beautiful, effective tool to log my mood and journal my thoughts without compromising on privacy or being locked into a single device.

 Nightlio is the result: a feature-complete, open-source alternative that you can run anywhere.
 It's fully web-based and responsive for use on both desktop and mobile.
 No ads, no subscriptions, and absolutely no data mining.
 Just you and your data.